nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Normal Subscriber HomePage](../GUI files/account_page.png)
 0.2
 This page is the homepage of a normal subscriber.
-1. The **system** shows some informations in the center: ID card number, fidelity points amount, coupons, if any, and all the personal informations.
+1. The **system** shows some information in the center: ID card number, fidelity points amount, coupons, if any, and all the personal information.
-2. The **Subscriber** can modify its own infotmations by clicking on the *edit informations* button.
+2. The **Subscriber** can modify its own infotmations by clicking on the *edit information* button.
 (Page 7.1).
 3. The **Subscriber** can request a new card if they lost it, by clicking on the *lost card* button.
 (Page 8.2).
 4. The **Subscriber** can click on the *logout* button on top-right to log out.
 (Page 0.1)
 5. The **Subscriber** can create a coupon  by clicking on the *Create Coupon* button.
 (Page 9.1).